VisionsOfficial/sandbox-participant/README.md

 -   Snackbars / Toasts Provider
 -   Optional auto-generated tests for new resources
 -   Optional auto-generated client crud page example for new resources including pagination etc
+-   Sign In with google / github / facebook